O'Rourke supports gun purchase limits with Uvalde victims' families ahead of Friday night debate with Gov. Abbott - NewsBreak

 Related

-Former Secret Service agent announced as new TEA chief of school safety and security
+Gov. Abbott announces new chief of school safety and security in Texas

 TEXAS, USA — Texas Gov. Greg Abbott announced Monday the new chief of school safety and security within the Texas Education Agency.
 The title was given to John P. Scott, a former assistant special agent in charge of the U.S. Secret Service Dallas/North Texas District.
 Scott started his new...